Captain House

 Captain House is an Indian comedy drama series created and co-produced by Ekta Kapoor and Shobha Kapoor under their banner Balaji Telefilms.
 The series premiered in 1995 on DD Metro.

 Plot

-The series is a horror comedy that revolves around a haunted house with an element of fantasy in it.
+The series is a horror comedy that revolves around a haunted house with an element of fantasy to it.
 The story revolves around a young widow and her two little children who come to live in the house.